-Companies considering contracting with the federal government must be prepared to demonstrate the diversity of their workforce, and the Department of Labor under the Obama Administration is placing a greater emphasis on promoting diversity employment in the private sector.
+As outlined in Executive Order 13583, signed by the President on August 18, 2011, companies considering contracting with the federal government must be prepared to demonstrate the diversity of their workforce, and the Department of Labor under the Obama Administration is placing a greater emphasis on promoting diversity employment in the private sector.

-• Ethnic Population's Rising Spending Power
+Ethnic Population's Rising Spending Power

 The spending power of diverse groups is expected to continue to grow in the United States.
-According to a report from the Kenan-Flagler Business School at the University of North Carolina, by 2014, the buying power of Hispanic Americans will have grown by 613% since 1990, a higher rate than any other ethnic group.
+According to a January 2011 report from the Kenan-Flagler Business School at the University of North Carolina, by 2014, the buying power of Hispanic Americans will have grown by 613% since 1990, a higher rate than any other ethnic group.

-• Acceptance and Growth of Online Recruitment and Advertisement.
+Acceptance and Growth of Online Recruitment and Advertisement.

 Businesses now recognize and seek to take advantage of the socialization of the Web for recruitment and for brand management, marketing and advertisement.
-Total spending in the online recruitment market in the United States is expected to be approximately \$2.59 billion in 2013, according to Evercore Partners.
-The market for advertising on online social networks in the United States is also expected to continue to grow rapidly from \$2.54 billion in 2011 to an estimated \$3.63 billion in 2012 and \$5.59 billion by 2014, according to eMarketer, Inc.
+The market for advertising on online social networks in the United States is also expected to continue to grow rapidly from \$2.54 billion in 2011 to an estimated \$3.63 billion in 2012 and \$5.59 billion by 2014, according to an article published by eMarketer, Inc. on February 24, 2012.